Phanoteus/phokis/README.md

 // You can use the $injector to make each middleware component and if a given component
 // needs a factory or a logger, etc., in its constructor then the $injector will provision any dependencies.
 //
-// The ResponseGenerator middleware component should generally be the last (bottom) middleware component in the stack,
+// The RouteExecutive middleware component should generally be the last (bottom) middleware component in the stack,
 // unless additional processing of the HTML Response object is required.
 (Additional middleware components could accept
-// the Request object build by the ResponseGenerator, but those components would have to create their own Response objects
+// the Request object built by the RouteExecutive, but those components would have to create their own Response objects
 // to return.)
 //
 // So, build your middleware stack:
 $stack = [
     $injector->make('Phanoteus\Phokis\Middleware\UriLogger'),
     $injector->make('Phanoteus\Phokis\Middleware\Router'),
-    $injector->make('Phanoteus\Phokis\Middleware\ResponseGenerator')
+    $injector->make('Phanoteus\Phokis\Middleware\RouteExecutive')
 ];

 // Make the middleman Dispatcher object with an on-the-fly $injector definition to